bjornbytes/lovr-docs/guides/Simple_Lighting.md

         end
     end

 >Special Note 2: The viewing position (not as much angle) is very important for the effectiveness of specular light.
-If you move the camera with the WASD keys in the desktop version of lovr (as in, you are running without a headset) then the lighting effect won't look very good.
-For testing without a headset, in this example, it's best to keep the camera in one position, and rotate it.
+Moving the camera in the desktop mirror of lovr does not change the view position, so you might get lighting artifacts if you move the camera without updating the view position.
+Try this with a headset on!

 specularStrength is the 'harshness' of the light.
 This generally amounts to how sharp or bright the light's reflection can look.